andyzg/andyzg/README.md

 I'm Andy.
 I work as a passionate design engineer on Windsurf and Codeium!

 Previously, I built a website builder for an acquired YC startup as the only engineer/designer, was a PM for Uber, designed for Quora and was an early engineer at Figma.
+I'm also a proud University of Waterloo alumni.

 <!--
 **andyzg/andyzg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.